Hoffman Mill Historic Mill Site

 They established Hoffman No. 2 in 1921, approximately 16km southeast of the original Hoffman No. 1.
 This mill operated until its closure in 1964 and was noted for its horizontal band saw.

-Millars also provided a hall where a travelling showman ran the movies once a fortnight and they organised dances.
+Millars also provided a hall where a travelling showman ran the movies once a fortnight, and they organised dances.

-There was a cricket ground cleared and built by weekend busy bees and three tennis courts were constructed of white ant heaps and clay.
+There was a cricket ground cleared and built by weekend busy bees, and three tennis courts were constructed of white ant heaps and clay.
 The Tennis Club was particularly well organised and well patronised.

 When the mill ceased operating, the buildings were relocated or demolished.